Public budgeting: Six steps of the budgetary process

 Typically, the budget cycles occurs in four phases.
-The first requires policy planning and resource analysis and includes revenue estimation.
-The second phase is referred to as policy formulation and includes the negotiation and planning of the budget formation.
-The third phase is policy execution which follows budget adoption is budget execution—the implementation and revision of budgeted policy.
-The fourth phase encompasses the entire budget process, but is considered its fourth phase.
-This phase is auditing and evaluating the entire process and system.
+The first phase requires policy planning and resource analysis and includes revenue estimation.
+This is usually performed by individuals or teams within the executive branch, such as the finance director, manager, etc. The second phase is referred to as policy formulation and includes the negotiation and planning of the budget formation.
+This is where the budget call is issued to outline the presentation form and recommend certain goals.
+During this phase, the organization reflects on the past and sets goals for the future, while reconciling the difference.
+The third phase is policy execution, which follows budget adoption is budget execution—the implementation and revision of budgeted policy.
+In this phase, the organization amends the budget as the fiscal year progresses.
+The fourth phase encompasses the entire budget process.
+This phase is auditing and evaluating the entire process and system to ensure that it is operating effectively.
 See the associated points below: